 The following are steps our crawl space waterproofing technicians take when installing a sump pump system in your home.
 At Burke Construction, our certified crawl space waterproofers can install a complete sump pump system in just one visit to your home!

 For a FREE sump pump installation estimate in PA, including Stroudsburg, Easton, Allentown and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.

-A special outlet connects the perimeter drain to the sump pump system and clean gravel is backfilled around the sump pump liner.
+A special outlet connects a drain to the sump pump system and clean gravel is backfilled around the sump pump liner.